K. Berchem Sport

-K. Berchem Sport is a Belgian association football club based in the district of Berchem in the municipality of Antwerp and currently playing in the Belgian Second Amateur Division.
-It has formerly played in the first division.
+K. Berchem Sport is a Belgian association football club based in the district of Berchem in the municipality of Antwerp and currently playing in the Belgian Division 2.
+It has formerly played in the First Division.

 The club was founded in 1906 and became a member of the FA two years later.
 It received the matricule n°28 in 1926.
 Five years later, it added the prefix Royal to its name, then changed this prefix to its Dutch counterpart Koninklijk in 1967.